 This is the “guidance document” with respect to social responsibilities.
 It consists of basic principles and seven core subjects (governance, human rights, labor practices, the environment, fair operating practices, consumer issues, and community involvement and development).

-At the Group’s CSR Liaison Committee, comprising departments responsible for CSR at each Group company, the Group started ISO 26000 study groups in December 2010, and has now formulated its own checklist, which is used by the Group companies to evaluated their own activities.
+At the Group’s Corporate Sustainability Meeting, comprising departments responsible for CSR at each Group company, the Group started ISO 26000 study groups in December 2010, and has now formulated its own checklist, which is used by the Group companies to evaluate their own activities.

-Please refer to the following link for information about SMFG’s CSR promotion system, including the CSR Liaison Committee.
+Please refer to the following link for information about SMBC Group’s CSR promotion system, including the Corporate Sustainability Meeting.

 “Sustainability Reporting Guidelines (G4)” of GRI (Global Reporting Initiative) is referred to for editing of CSR website and preparation of CSR reports.